Understanding the Tragedy in Montecito

 ~Christina

-I made this dish this past week and split it between two foil pans- one for my kids and grandma to have while Eric and I were out for the night and one for the freezer to take to a friend who just had a new baby.
+I made this dish this past week and split it between two foil pans- one for my kids and grandma to have while Eric and I were out for the night and one for the freezer to take to a friend with a new baby.
 It’s flavorful, comfort food at its best!
-This recipe is your standard spinach ricotta filling but with an extra step or two to soak up the moisture of the spinach and ricotta.
-If you have a few extra minutes, it’s worth the additional steps.
-I used a jar of Rao’s Homemade Sauce- it’s a great weeknight solution and a quality brand that is almost always on sale at Safeway.
-Or try Marcella Hazan’s Tomato Sauce.
-It’s the best sauce I think I’ve ever had and super easy- 3 ingredients and 45 minutes of simmer time.
+I used a jar of Rao’s Homemade Sauce- it’s a great weeknight solution and a quality brand that is available at Costco.

 This is the easiest soup to make and full of flavor.
 My entire family loves it.
 I make it as written, but always double the recipe and we either eat it for a few meals or put it in smaller containers and freeze it.
 The only thing you need to do if eating it for leftovers is to thin it a bit with water or stock before heating it up.
 I used leftover ham (Cook’s Illustrated Holiday Ham with Cherry Port Sauce) I had in the freezer from the holidays.
 We have this with a side of kale salad.
 Yum!